springfall2008/batpred/docs/output-data.md

 - predbat.savings_yesterday_pvbat - A sensor which tells you have much money you saved vs not having a PV and battery system at all (this includes in the Predbat savings).
 - predbat.savings_total_pvbat - A running total of the above

+## Solar forecast data

+- sensor.predbat_pv_today - Tracks the PV forecast for today, attributes give the remaining amount today and the half hourly data.
+- sensor.predbat_pv_tomorrow - Tracks the PV forecast for tomorrow, attributes give the remaining amount today and the half hourly data.

 ## Sample Predbat data out dashboard

 ![image](images/predbat-data_out_dashboard_sample.png)